pengfeiw/CustomControl/README.md

-# CustomControl
+# Custom Control
+Use C# .Net repaint the winform control.Get the control beautiful.
-Some custom control.
-Form, Button, MessageBox, RadioButton, TabControl.
-TextBox.eg.Based on winform and .Net.
+The controls include Form, Button, MessageBox, RadioButton, TabControl and TextBox.